 CH 123 General Chemistry III, 5 Cr.
-Explores general chemistry, focusing on the following topics: Acids & Bases, Aqueous Ionic Equilibrium.
-Free Energy & Thermodynamics.
-Electrochemistry, Radioactivity & Nuclear Chemistry, and Organic Chemistry.
+Explores general chemistry, focusing on the following topics: Acids & Bases, Aqueous Ionic Equilibrium, Free Energy & Thermodynamics, Electrochemistry, Radioactivity & Nuclear Chemistry, and Organic Chemistry.
 This is the third course in a sequence that is designed for students who have had no previous training in chemistry.
 Entering students are expected to have a working knowledge of high school algebra, logarithms, and scientific notation.
 Prerequisite: CH 122.
 Audit available.

-CH 221 General Chemistry I. 5 Cr.
-Introduces measurements. classification and properties of matter, nomenclature, atomic structure and modern atomic theory, periodic table and chemical periodicity, and chemical bonding.
-This is the first courseinathreecoursesequence.Recommendedforchemistry and other natural science majors, and paraprofessional majors in engineering, medicine and dentistry.
+CH 221 General Chemistry I, 5 Cr.
+Introduces measurements, classification and properties of matter, nomenclature, atomic structure and modern atomic theory, periodic table and chemical periodicity, and chemical bonding.
+This is the first course in a three course sequence.
+Recommended for chemistry and other natural science majors, and paraprofessional majors in engineering, medicine and dentistry.
 Recommended: Successful completion of a high school or a college chemistry class with a lab component in the last 3 years.
-Prerequisite/concurrent: MTH 111, WR 121.
+Prerequisite/concurrent: MTH 111 or MTH 1112, WR 121 or WR 121Z.
 Audit available.